raganwald/raganwald.github.com/_posts/2013-03-27-literate-coffeescript.coffee.md

 But in the mean time, I find that when I'm writing CoffeeScript, it's a win to be able to run my expectations right in my posts.
 If you're blogging with Markdown, consider setting up your own Literate CoffeeScript workflow.
 It's a time-saver and make sit easy to get the code right.

 And if you aren't using CoffeeScript...
-Why not use Literate CoffeeScript as an excuse to gie it a try?
+Why not use Literate CoffeeScript as an excuse to give it a try?

+---

+notes: